-Oil futures are on the rise thanks to the gradual reopening of regions throughout the US
+Oil futures are on the rise with gradual reopening in US

 18 May 2020